-- Marketing: Do you need marketing skills in your coaching career?
+- Marketing: Do you need marketing skills in your life coach career?
 I have earlier recommended that everyone budgets for marketing.
 Read the post here.

 I have tried to establish that marketing is much beyond financial returns.
 Only if a customer is aware of your brand will he feel the urge to connect.
 Every brand has a story to tell.
 It is up to you to tell that story well.
 And this is where marketing can help.

 Your task is to understand requirements, create needs, influence sales and serve people.
 To do this, you need to do 3 things:

 - Conduct an intelligent market survey to establish your target audience